 Sponsor an Inmate

 The inmates are people from all walks of life who’ve made a mistake, sometimes a small one, sometimes huge and heart-wrenching ones.
-All of them need Jesus, and often, because of their current circumstances, many are much more willing to give Him an ear.
-Some are indifferent, and yet after a bit, you’ll see the light go on and watch God change that indifference into an intensity to seek for answers.
+All of them need Jesus, and often, because of their current circumstances, many are much more open than they may otherwise be.
+Some are indifferent, and yet after a bit, you’ll see the light go on and watch God change that indifference into an intensity to seek after Him.
 Inmates are sometimes one of the most grateful groups of people we’ve ever ministered to.
-They often can’t believe that people would voluntarily spend so much time in a prison, especially eating prison food ;), just to show them the love of God.
+They often can’t believe that people would voluntarily spend so much time in a prison just to show them the love of God.

 What are you actually covering?